Bea Benaderet: Illness and death

 During a routine checkup in 1963, a spot was discovered on one of Benaderet's lungs.
 It was no longer visible at the time of her follow-up visit, but by November 1967, it had returned and grown in size.
-She resisted immediate exploratory surgery as she was filming the fifth season of Petticoat Junction and feared the show would be affected by her absence.
+She resisted immediate exploratory surgery, as she was filming the fifth season of Petticoat Junction and feared the show would be affected by her absence.
 On November 26, she underwent the surgery at Good Samaritan Hospital in Los Angeles, when it was discovered the tumor could not be removed.
-Diagnosed with lung cancer, Benaderet underwent six weeks of laser radiation treatment via a linear particle accelerator at Stanford University Medical Center.
+Diagnosed with lung cancer, Benaderet underwent six weeks of radiation treatment via a linear particle accelerator at Stanford University Medical Center.
 A longtime smoker, she cut down her multiple-pack-a-day habit following her initial checkups and quit entirely after her surgery.

-Benaderet's treatment was successful and concluded in January 1968.
-She missed 10 episodes of the show as she recuperated, during which her character of Kate Bradley was vaguely described in the storyline as being out of town, as expectations were that Benaderet would eventually recover and be able to resume filming.
+Benaderet's treatment was initially successful and concluded in January 1968.
+She had missed 10 episodes of the show as she recuperated, during which her character of Kate Bradley was vaguely described in the storyline as being out of town.
+Expectations were that Benaderet would eventually recover and be able to resume filming.
 Rosemary DeCamp (Kate's sister Helen) and Shirley Mitchell (Kate's cousin Mae Jennings) filled in as temporary mother figures during her absence; Mitchell had previously worked with Benaderet on The Jack Benny Program in 1954–55 as Mabel Flapsaddle.
 Benaderet returned for the March 30 fifth-season finale "Kate's Homecoming", but five months later, after shooting the first three episodes of the sixth season, she took leave from the series due to being too ill to continue.
 Initial plans were for her to record her voice to be inserted into future episodes.
 However, her condition dramatically declined; on September 26, chest pains related to her illness forced her to return to the hospital for the final time.
-The fourth show of the sixth season, "The Valley Has a Baby," marked Benaderet's last episode and featured only her voice with her stand-in filmed from the rear.
+The fourth show of the sixth season, "The Valley Has a Baby", marked Benaderet's last episode and featured only her voice with her stand-in filmed from the rear.

-Benaderet died on October 13, 1968, of lung cancer and pneumonia.
-She was entombed in Valhalla Memorial Park Cemetery in North Hollywood.
-On October 17, four days after her death and the day after her funeral, her husband Eugene Twombly died at the age of 54 from a massive heart attack and was interred beside her.
+Benaderet died on October 13, 1968, of lung cancer and pneumonia, at Good Samaritan Hospital in Los Angeles.
+She is entombed in Valhalla Memorial Park Cemetery in North Hollywood.
+On October 17, four days after her death and the day after her funeral, her husband Eugene Twombly died at the age of 54 from a massive heart attack and is interred beside her.